kquinsland/kquinsland.github.io/resume/index.md

 {{< /admonition >}}

 - [JSON](/resume/kq.json) document.
 Complies with the [JSON Resume](https://jsonresume.org/) schema.
+- [MARKDOWN](/resume/kq.md) document which can be easily turned into HTML or PDF if you so choose.
 - [HTML](/resume/kq.html) document which can be easily turned into a PDF if you so choose.
 - [PDF](/resume/kq.pdf) document which mirrors the HTML but has most formatting stripped out for reliable machine parsing.